Deciding polyhedrality of spectrahedra: Normal forms and joint invariant subspaces

 \section{Normal forms and joint invariant subspaces}

-Let $S = \bset{\x \in \R^d}{A(\x) \succeq 0}$ be a full-dimensional spectrahedral cone.
-Throughout this section, we will assume that $A(\x)$ is of full rank, i.e., that there is a point $\p \in S$ with $A(\p) \succ 0$.
+Let $S = \bset{\x \in \R^d}{A(\x) \succeq 0}$ be a full-dimensional spectrahedral cone given by a linear matrix map $A(\x) = x_1A_1 + x_2A_2 + \cdots + x_dA_d$.
+Throughout this section, we will assume that $A(\x)$ is of full rank, i.e., there is a point $\p \in S$ with $A(\p) \succ 0$.
 As explained in the next section, this is not a serious restriction.
-We are interested in the codimension one faces of $S$ and how they manifest in the presentation of $S$ given by $A(\x)$.
+We are interested in the codimension-one faces of $S$ and how they manifest in the presentation of $S$ given by $A(\x)$.
 Let us recall the characterization of faces of a spectrahedral cone.

-\begin{lem}[{\cite[Thm.~1]{RG95}}] Let $S = \bset{\x }{ A(\x) \succeq 0 }$ be a full-dimensional spectrahedral cone.
+\begin{lem}[{\cite[Thm.~1]{RG95}}] Let $S = \bset{\x}{A(\x) \succeq 0 }$ be a full-dimensional spectrahedral cone.
 For every face $F \subseteq S$ there is an inclusion-maximal linear subspace $\mathcal{L}_F \subset \R^n$ such that

 \end{lem}

 For the case of faces of codimension one, this characterization in terms of kernels implies strong restrictions on the describing matrix map.

 \begin{thm} Let $S = \bset{ \x }{ A(\x) \succeq 0}$ be a full-dimensional spectrahedral cone and let $F \subset S$ be a face of codimension one.
 Then there is a non-singular matrix $M \in \R^{n\times n}$ such that